Probabilistic and analytical properties of the last passage percolation constant in a weighted random directed graph: Introduction

 \section{Introduction}

 The classical Erd\H{o}s-R\'enyi random graph model on the set of integers $\Z$ admits a straightforward directed version: a pair $(i,j)$ of vertices, $i<j$, is declared to be an edge directed from $i$ to $j$ with probability $p$, independently from pair to pair.
 This was introduced by Barak and Erd\H{o}s \cite{BE84}.
 Graph and order-theoretic properties of it were studied in \cite{BE84,ABBJ94,BOLBRI97}.
 A quantity of interest for this graph is the behavior of the random variable $L_n$ defined as the maximum length of all paths between two vertices at distance at most $n$.
 Motivated by the theory of food webs in mathematical ecology, Newman and Cohen \cite{NEWCOH86,NEWM92} showed that $L_n/n$ converges in probability to a positive constant $C_p$, as $n \to \infty$.
 It is known that $C_p$ is a continuous function of $p$ and its properties in the light connectivity regime where studied; in particular, the derivative at $0$ is equal to $e$.
-Using different methods, we showed in \cite{FK03} that the limit above is in the almost sure sense and obtained good bounds of the function $C_p$ on the whole interval $0\le p \le 1$ first by relating the graph to a Markov process (the so-called {\emph Infinite Bin Model}), and second by studying the convergence of it to stationarity.
-More recently, Mallein and Ramassamy \cite{MR16,MR19} related the infinite bin model to a dynamical system on the set $\N^*$ words from the alphabet $\N$, the set of positive integers, obtained explicit estimates for $C_p$ and showed, in particular that $C_p$ is an analytic function of $p$ for $p>0$.
+Using different methods, we showed in \cite{FK03} that the limit above is in the almost sure sense and obtained good bounds of the function $C_p$ on the whole interval $0\le p \le 1$, first by relating the graph to a Markov process (the so-called {\emph Infinite Bin Model}), and second by studying the convergence of it to stationarity.
+In addition, functional central limit theorems were obtained in \cite{FK03}.
+More recently, Mallein and Ramassamy \cite{MR16,MR19} studied a more general infinite bin model and showed, in particular, that $C_p$ is an analytic function of $p$ for $p>0$.
+They also obtained explicit estimates for $C_p$ that improve those of \cite{FK03}